open-component-model/ocm-spec/doc/01-model/02-elements.md

 If no version is specified, implicitly the version `v1` is assumed.

 The access method type is part of the access specification.
-The access method type may define additional specification attributes required specify the access path to the artifact blob.
+The access method type may define additional specification attributes required to specify the access path to the artifact blob.

 For example, the access method `ociBlob` requires the OCI repository reference and the blob digest to be able to access the blob.

 ```yaml
 ...